-The harsh reality is that if climate change continues unchecked, our planet could well become uninhabitable for humanity in the second half of this century.
-The widely publicised report by the Intergovernmental Panel on Climate Change said as much.
+The harsh reality is that if climate change continues unchecked, our planet could well become uninhabitable for much of humanity in the second half of this century.
+The widely-publicised report by the Intergovernmental Panel on Climate Change said as much.

 The hope rests with what governments can do to alter course before it’s too late.
 That is why COP26 is so important.

 So global heads of government will try once again to provide leadership on the issue at the COP26 meeting, while activists and media turn up the heat on politicians as they outline their plans to combat climate change.

 Climate activist Greta Thunberg, as is her way, put it more bluntly: “Build back better.
 Blah, blah, blah.
 Green economy.
 Blah blah blah.
 Net zero by 2050.
 Blah, blah, blah.”

 Thunberg’s no-bullshit approach is far from the only voice calling out the hypocrisy and contradictions inherent in government and corporate statements.
 Even the man in the street now knows what greenwashing is.

 Why do we place our faith and trust in a group of countries that have so far failed to meet the commitments they made in the landmark 2015 Paris Agreement; to provide $100 billion of funding to carbon reduction initiatives while working to transition away from hydrocarbons?

 Six years later, the US, China, Europe and Australia are still massively reliant on coal, oil and methane gas.